Average US Teacher Salary by State 2026: NEA $74,495 Table

 - Use BLS when comparing teacher occupations with other occupations or when you need median wages and labor-market outlook.

 - Use district salary schedules for the exact number that matters to an individual teacher, because step, lane, union contract, stipend, and local supplement rules decide actual pay.
+Then compare the result with the salary calculator, paycheck calculator, and state income tax comparison.

 How Teacher Pay Scales Work